 C. Presence: The only place we have total mastery is in the present.
 If I am feeling anxious, then I am probably thinking about the future; if I’m getting disappointed, I’m probably thinking about the past.
 If I am being present, I can be aligned with my purpose and my posture.
 Practice it every day for three minutes and do it in the car prior to your arrival.

-When we approach the holidays, our energy level has a tendency to be low, sometimes very low.
+When we approach the holidays after divorce, our energy level has a tendency to be low, sometimes very low.
 When I refer to energy it could be vibrationally, mentally, emotionally, spiritually, or all of the above.
 There are many exercises and techniques to increase these levels, but one of my favorites is practicing gratitude.
 It could be as simple as reminding yourself three things you’re grateful for while you’re brushing your teeth every morning.
 Or, perhaps starting a gratitude journal, like I did.
 Whatever you choose, it is a practice that can enhance your life in more ways than you can ever imagine.

 Eckhart Tolle said: “It is through gratitude for the present moment that the spiritual dimension of life opens up.”